PowerShell/Modules/README.md

 ## Modules

+### Microsoft.PowerShell.RemotingTools

+Cmdlets for configuration of remoting, particularly SSH based.

+### Microsoft.PowerShell.SecretsManagement

+Provides secure and convenient cmdlets to store and retrieve secrets.

 ### Microsoft.PowerShell.TextUtility

-Collection of cmdlets for working with text.
+Cmdlets for working with text.